 Oatmeal Breakfast Bars

 3. Double the recipe for a bigger crowd.
 The recipe doubles just fine.
 But if you double the recipe, use a larger baking dish and add 10 minutes to the baking time, or bake in two separate dishes.

-How long can I store the oatmeal bars?
+How do I store oatmeal bars?

 The oatmeal bars are great for meal prepping.
-Store them in an airtight container in the refrigerator for up to 5 days.
+Store them in an airtight container in the fridge for up to 5 days.
 Then you can can enjoy them cold, at room temperature or warmed if you prefer.

-Can I freeze the breakfast oatmeal bars?
+Can I freeze oatmeal bars?

 Yes, the oatmeal bars freeze really well.
 Allow the baked dish to cool completely, then slice into 16 bars and store in individual portions in freezer-safe bags or containers.
 Thaw in the fridge overnight before enjoying.

-If you’ve tried this healthy-ish feel good Oatmeal Breakfast Bars recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
+If you try this Oatmeal Breakfast Bars recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
 I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

+Oatmeal Breakfast Bars